Code-Institute-Submissions/Milestone-25/README.md

 ----------

 This site is hosted on GitHub pages, deployed directly from the master branch.
 The GitHub hosted live site auto-updates according to new repository pushes.
 By cloning the code on the GitHub pages, you can also run it locally on your machine.

+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

+In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

+Different values for environment variables (Heroku Config Vars)?
+Different configuration files?
+Separate git branch?
+In addition, if it is not obvious, you should also describe how to run your code locally.

 CREDITS